License GuideSOC 41-2031

 How to Get a Motor Vehicle Salesperson License.

-You'll follow a consistent pathway across most states.
-First, complete accredited education in your field.
-Next, pass a national or state exam.
-Then gain supervised experience (the length varies by state).
-You'll also need to clear a background check.
-Once licensed, you must complete continuing education before each renewal.
-Hour requirements, degree levels, and experience minimums differ across the 29 states, so check your specific state's rules.
+You'll follow a consistent pathway across 29 states, though details shift by location.
+Start with accredited education, then pass a national or state exam.
+Next comes supervised experience under a licensed professional.
+A background check happens at some point in the process.
+Once licensed, you'll complete continuing education credits before each renewal.
+The exact hours, degree requirements, and experience minimums differ from state to state, so check your specific state's rules.

 1